cacheflowe/haxademic-td/README.md

     - https://github.com/geronimi73/next-sam

+## Local modules

+- You can install python modules in a local directory, and then add that directory to the python path in TD.
+- This allows you to use custom modules in your TD project without installing them globally.
+- By installing with the TouchDesigner python, you ensure compatibility with the TD version.

 ## Conda env

 From: https://derivative.ca/community-post/tutorial/anaconda-miniconda-managing-python-environments-and-3rd-party-libraries

 Notes:
 - Conda env needs to use the same python version as TouchDesigner.
 Currently 3.11
+- Conda installs its own version of Python
 - If top.numpyArray() breaks, something's wrong with the conda env.
+Upcoming TD versions claim to have a fix for these hard crashes

 ```bash
 conda env list